eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/transformation-matrices.md

 position = R * position;
 ```

-Perfect, this matrix-based formalism enable us to represent both scaling and rotation!
+Perfect, this matrix-based formalism enable us to **represent both scaling and rotation**!

 Homogeneous coordinates
 -----------------------

 But what about the **translation**?
 There is **good and bad news**.
 The bad is that a $3 \times 3$ matrix **cannot encode a translation**.
 The good is that a $4 \times 4$ matrix can!

-Let me explain, the matrix tells how to transform a vector by mixing its coordinate with each others.
+Let me explain: the matrix tells how to transform a vector by mixing its coordinate with each others.
 But it does **not allow to add** anything to the mix that is a **constant** value (i.e., something that does not depend on an input coordinate).

 ```{note}
 A matrix represents what is known as a **linear transform**, which also gives its name to the whole field of **linear algebra** by the way.
 The combination of a linear transform with a translation is called an **affine transform**.